On this page:

-What are the exemptions to wearing a face covering?
+What are the exemptions to wearing a face masks?

 A number of exemptions apply, including when the individual is consuming food, drinks or medication, if the individual has a medical condition and during emergency situations.
 Visit the Department of Health and Human Services website for a full list of exemptions.

-Are lecturers and teachers required to wear face coverings in the classroom?
+Are lecturers and teachers required to wear face masks in the classroom?

-It is not compulsory for educators to wear face coverings when teaching, but they are expected to wear a face covering before and after teaching, as well as while on breaks.
+It is not compulsory for educators to wear face masks when teaching, but they are expected to wear a face mask before and after teaching, as well as while on breaks.
 Visit the Department of Health and Human Services website for further detail.

 Who is required to have their temperature checked?

-Temperature checking is mandatory across all three campuses for all staff, students, contractors and visitors coming onto campus for approved essential activities.
+Temperature checking is optional across all three campuses for students, staff, contractors and visitors coming onto campus for approved essential activities.